open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-vagrant.md

 In [Step 1 - Planet Installation with vagrant](vi-planet-installation-vagrant.md), we installed Vagrant, VirtualBox, Git, and Planet to our OS.

-**[Vagrant](https://www.vagrantup.com/) is an open-source software product for building and maintaining portable virtual software development environments.** Below, you will find some basic instruction on interacting with Vagrant through the command-line interface (CLI).
+**[Vagrant](https://www.vagrantup.com/) is an open-source software product for building and maintaining portable virtual software development environments.** Below, you will find some basic instructions on interacting with Vagrant through the command-line interface (CLI).
 You should be familiar with this since you will need to use it to control virtual machines during your internship.

 ## Preparation